pedrolcl/fluidlite-qtmultimedia/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-This project includes code from the FluidLite synthesizer
+This project includes code from the FluidLite synthesizer.